ad-freiburg/esa2018-experiment/BLOGPOST.md

 It is important to note that the above results should be considered **a lower bound** for the consistency of a reviewing process at a computer science conference, for the following reasons.
-First, ESA is a medium-sized conference (around 300 submissions to both tracks) with a relatively tightly-knit community.
+First, ESA is a medium-sized conference (around 300 submissions to both tracks) with a relatively tightly-knit community and one-tier PCs.
-Second, for the sake of comparability the moderation of the two PCs was conducted with particularly great care:
+Second, for the sake of comparability the moderation of the two PCs in this experiment was conducted with particularly great care:
 Most PCs nowadays do their work mostly or fully electronically without meeting personally.
 This is especially problematic for the discussion phase, since it can be hard to distinguish whether a PC member has nothing to add to his or her previous argument or whether they simply forgot or did not bother to reply because of other obligations.
 For this experiment, great care was taken that no discussion threads stalled and to remind PC members to give feedback.
 Also, the reviewing "algorithm" was laid out beforehand in great detail.
 Fourth, the PCs were selected with particular care and comparable diversity.

 Neglecting any of these factors adds further randomness to the process, and so the results from this experiment are really what is left when you control for these other factors as much as possible.